envoyproxy/envoy-mobile/docs/root/api/grpc.rst

 ``GRPCStreamPrototype``
 -----------------------

-The ``GRPCStreamPrototype`` is used to configure gRPC streams prior to starting them by assigning callbacks to be invoked when response data is received on the stream.
+A ``GRPCStreamPrototype`` is used to configure gRPC streams prior to starting them by assigning callbacks to be invoked when response data is received on the stream.

 Typically, consumers should listen to ``onMessage`` and use a protobuf library to deserialize